-Waiting to Be Heard, including a new afterword, came out in paperback on June 9th, 2015.
+Waiting to Be Heard, including a new afterword, in paperback as of June 9, 2015.

 In November 2007, Amanda Knox was twenty years old and had been studying abroad in Perugia, Italy, for only a few weeks when her friend and roommate, a young English student named Meredith Kercher, was brutally murdered.
 The investigation made headlines around the world, and Amanda’s arrest placed her at the center of a media firestorm.
 Young, naïve, grieving at the horrifying death of her friend, and with a little more than basic knowledge of the Italian language, she was subjected to harsh interrogations during which she struggled to understand the police and to make her own words understood.
 The subsequent trial exposed Amanda to international scrutiny and speculation, and she became a tabloid staple.
 In 2009, after an extremely controversial trial, she was wrongly convicted of murder.
 But in October 2011, after Amanda had spent four years in an Italian prison, and following a lengthy appeals process, the conviction was overturned.
 Amanda immediately flew home to the United States.